 Sheffield City Council, NHS Sheffield Clinical Commissioning Group and NHS England all directly commission health and wellbeing services in Sheffield.
-The Health and Wellbeing Board will oversee all of these commissioning plans, and although it will not take a direct or detailed role in creating the plans, it will expect the organisations represented on the Board to take the Strategy's actions and goals forward.
-In some cases the actions in the Strategy will require something to be directly commissioned, and the Board will take a particular interest in the commissioning of these actions, although the actions will not be commissioned directly by the Board.
+The Health and Wellbeing Board will oversee all of these commissioning plans, and although it will not take a direct or detailed role in creating the plans, it will expect the organisations represented on the Health and Wellbeing Board to take the Strategy's actions and goals forward.
+In some cases the actions in the Strategy will require something to be directly commissioned, and the Health and Wellbeing Board will take a particular interest in the commissioning of these actions, although the actions will not be commissioned directly by the Board.

-At the start of each financial year, the Health and Wellbeing Board will agree their objectives for the year ahead based in part on the commissioning plans.
+At the start of each financial year, the Health and Wellbeing Board will agree their objectives for the year ahead based in part on the commissioning plans, and will demonstrate what has changed over the previous year.